-People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they have been sitting for long periods of time.
-After a few minutes of walking, the pain decreases because walking stretches the fascia.
-For some people, the pain subsides but returns after spending long periods of time on their feet.
+People who have plantar fasciitis frequently describe the pain as being worse when getting out of bed in the morning or after they’ve been sitting for long periods.
+After a few minutes of moving, the pain decreases because exercise stretches the fascia.
+In some cases, while the pain subsides with physical activity, it returns if you spend a long time on your feet.

-To arrive at a diagnosis, the foot and ankle surgeon will obtain your medical history and examine your foot.
-Throughout this process, the surgeon rules out all possible causes for your heel pain other than plantar fasciitis, including tendinitis, arthritis, nerve irritation, or a fracture.
+To arrive at a diagnosis, Dr. Levine reviews your medical history and examines your foot.
+Throughout this process, he rules out all possible causes for your heel pain other than plantar fasciitis, including tendinitis, arthritis, nerve irritation, or a fracture.

-Treatment of plantar fasciitis begins with first-line strategies, which you can begin at home, such as icing, stretching exercises, limiting activities, shoe modifications, and medications.
-If you still have pain after several weeks, Dr. Levine may add treatment processes such as orthotic devices, injection therapy, or physical therapy.
+If you’re still in pain after several weeks, Dr. Levine might recommend treatment processes such as custom orthotic devices, injection therapy, and physical therapy.